lsst/pipelines_lsst_io/getting-started/uber-cal.rst

 - ``FGCM`` provides improved photometric calibration.
 - Astrometric calibration improvements are provided by running ``jointcal``.
 - Calibrations can be applied to the visit-level source catalogs by running the ``calibrate`` subset of tasks.
-- Given a pipeline description, e.g. ``DRP.yaml``, subset can be specified, so running multiple steps can be done with very similar command line syntax.
+- Given a pipeline description, e.g. the ``.yaml`` file used here, a subset can be specified, so running multiple steps can be done with very similar command line syntax.

 Continue this tutorial in :doc:`part 5, where you'll warp single frame images and stack them to make coadds <coaddition>`.